psathyrella/partis/docs/subcommands.md

 If no clustering path information is available, FastTree is used to infer the tree for the entire cluster.
 This will make a tree for each cluster in the best partition that's larger than --min-tree-metric-cluster-size (default), and any additional clusters specificied by --write-additional-cluster-annotations, --calculate-alternative-annotations, --min-largest-cluster-size, etc., or restricted with --cluster-index.

-If you'd like a modern, browser-based package for visualizing the families and their trees and annotations, have a look at our other project, [Olmsted](http://www.olmstedviz.org/).
+If you'd like a modern, browser-based package for visualizing the families and their trees and annotations, have a look at our other project, [Olmsted](https://github.com/matsengrp/olmsted/).

 ### view-output

 To print the partitions and/or annotations in an existing output file, run

 ```
-partis view-output --outfname _output/example.yaml
+partis view-output --outfname _output/example.yaml | less -RS
 ```
+You can also send std out to a log file `>log.txt` instead of piping to `less -RS`.

 ### cache-parameters